martialgallorini/ofWebSyphon/README.md

 ofWebSyphon
 ==========

-Open source software to publishe a web page into a Syphon server
+Very simple app which publishes a web page into a Syphon server

 Written in C++ using openFrameworks 0.8.4 on MacOSX 10.10